mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

         <td><b>withDefaultAlertsSettings</b></td>
         <td>boolean</td>
         <td>
-          Flag that indicates whether to create the new project with the default alert settings enabled.
-This parameter defaults to true<br/>
+          Flag that indicates whether Atlas Kubernetes Operator creates a project with the default alert configurations.
+If you use this setting, you must also set spec.alertConfigurationSyncEnabled to true for Atlas Kubernetes Operator to modify project alert configurations.
+If you set this parameter to false when you create a project, Atlas doesn't add the default alert configurations to your project.
+This setting has no effect on existing projects.<br/>
           <br/>
             <i>Default</i>: true<br/>
         </td>